Saiki, Japan: What to pack, what to wear, and when to go [2024]

 Comfort + Essentials

-A plug adapter that supports outlet types A and B. Be careful to pick the right type.
-Most adapters for sale now are simply plugs and require your electronics to convert the voltage themselves.
-If yours can't do that they could get fried.
-This one should work in most places.
+A plug adapter that supports outlet types A and B. Check that you pick the right kind.
+A lot of adapters that you can buy are just plugs and require your devices to adjust the voltage themselves.
+If your electronics can't do that they could burn up.
+This one should be appropriate for most locations.

 A portable power bank, like this one